The Dangers of Toxic Contaminated Water in America

 PCBs

-Generally, it is now even more difficult to have that peace of mind, knowing that you are safe and can stay healthy with the drinking water you can access.
+Generally, it is now even more difficult to have that peace of mind, knowing that you are safe and can stay healthy with the drinking water you have access to.

 Harmful Effects of Contaminated Water on a Person's Health

-I can compile all statistical numbers and facts showing the current issue regarding our contaminated water and how more and more contaminants are constantly found in our waters, and worst, already in the bodies of almost all Americans.
+I can compile all statistical numbers and facts that demonstrate the current issue regarding our contaminated water and how more and more contaminants are being constantly found in our waters, and worst of all, already in the bodies of almost all Americans.

 However, discussing the numbers in detail would take us to another conversation.
-The number of pollutants and contaminants is continuously increasing and is becoming more dangerous for every person's health.
+The number of pollutants and contaminants is continuously increasing and becoming increasingly hazardous to human health.

 How are we, you, affected, especially your health, by having little assurance of safe and drinkable water?

-Water is essential to a person and one's health.
+Water is essential to a person's health.
 On average, the human body is mainly composed of 60 percent water.
 It is primarily responsible for the smooth functioning of our body and organs.

 Such as skin rejuvenation, waste elimination, healthy cholesterol and blood levels, metabolism and digestion, excellent and reliable brain and muscle coordination, and much more.